This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 “If I come back out here again” I crawl away as he grabs my shoulders “I swear to god, I will rip your tongue out.”

-I stand there weak as a feather “y-yes sir,” I say as loud as my voice will go.
+I stand there.
+My jaw was shaking as I spoke “y-yes sir,” I say as loud as my voice will go.
 He then pushes me down again.
-Kicking my back then walking back to the mansion, that gentleman who has beaten me to a pulp, is my father.
+Kicking my back.
+Then walking back to the mansion, that gentleman who has beaten me to a pulp, is my father.

 Charles Timothy Blackwell.
 I pick myself up off the ground looking at the dark mansion as I dust off my skirt.
 He slams the back door so hard I could feel the ground shake.
 I wish my mother was here, I turn towards the shed when my eyes meet with another pair.
 At first, I wanted to run, but curiosity brought me closer, the barb wire fence loops around the metal that is secured to the ground about my waist height.
 The eyes look up and I jump.
 They’re purple, the eyes lead to a galaxy like place “he-hello?”
 My shaky voice says calmly “is someone there?”